101Viper777/AI-Capstone-project/README.md

 - 50 interactions: $8.2736
 - 100 interactions: $16.5473

-its only expensive when reading the image and most of the time they will have writtern work. so to distinguish between writtern and graph im thinking of making it by default use a free ocr model and have the user toggle on when their drawing something, hence using the gpt model
+its only expensive when reading the image and most of the time they will have writtern work. so to distinguish between writtern and graph im thinking of making it by default use a free ocr model and have the user toggle on when their drawing something, hence using the gpt-vision model when they are drawing only